sasaki77/archiverappliance-datasource/docs/functions.md

 Functions are categorized into below groups.

 - **Transform:** converts the timeseries datapoints from its datapoint values.
+- **Array to Scalar:** converts the array data to scalar timeseries data with some method.
 - **Filter Series:** picks up some series that meet certain condition.
 - **Sort:** sorts the list of timeseries.
 - **Options:** adds option parameters.